maulik-boghara/How-to-attach-and-debug-ASP.NET-Core-applications-in-IIS/README.md

 				"sslPort": 0
 			   }
 4. Go to the Solution explorer > Select the Project > "Alt + Enter" or "Right Click and Select Properties"
-		- go to the Debug > General > Open debug launch profiles UI.
+		- Go to the Debug > General > Open debug launch profiles UI.
 		- Select the IIS profile from the list
 		- Make sure the AppURL, URL is correctly set as the IIS profile launch URL (i.e. http://localhost:5000)